-An individual resource existing as a stand-alone file, such as a bitmap, icon, or cursor file that is referred to from an .rc file.
+An individual resource existing as a stand-alone file.
+This type includes a bitmap, icon, or cursor file that's referred to from an .rc file.

-Resources can also be found in other file types such as .exe, .dll, and .res files.
-You can work with resources and resource files from within your project and with those that are not part of your current project.
-You can also work with resource files that were not created in the development environment of Visual Studio.
+You can work with resource files and resources from within your project.
+You can also work with ones that aren't part of the current project or were created outside the development environment of Visual Studio.
 For example, you can:

 Work with nested and conditionally included resource files.

-Update existing resources or convert them to Visual C++ format.
+Update existing resources or convert them to Visual C++.